-

 France Paris circa 1940’s

-In wonderful original condition by one of the most sought after mid 20th century French furniture and interior designers Jean Royère (1902-1981).
+Both in wonderful original condition in the style of the mid 20th century French furniture and interior designers Jean Royère (1902-1981).

 The shaped arm is adjustable at five points allowing to user to create different lighting moods, supported by an iron stem with wrapped metal details to the top and middle conforming with the tripod base united by wrapped metal.